gnw-d3m0/D3M0s-KPatches/README.md

 4. Open Kotor Patch Manager and install the patch.

 For the post-combat fix, install either `PostCombatFix.kpatch` or `PostCombatFix60fps.kpatch`, not both.

-## Source format

-These patches do not use a separate DLL.
-Their source consists of the KPatch `manifest.toml` and `hooks.toml` definitions, including the raw SIMPLE/REPLACE hook bytecode used by Kotor Patch Manager.